logological/logological.org/README.md

 Maledicta table requires MDB for sortable table, so switch to another free table library such as https://datatables.net/examples/styling/bootstrap5.html

+To do:

+* Install ScrollReveal (via NPM on startbootstrap-resume)
+* Change fonts

 # Souce code for logological.org

 This is the source code for my personal site